NEW! THE RECOVERY SUIT® CAT TIGER

 FEEL STRONG, LOOK STRONG, AND HEAL FASTER!

-Even though this NEW (soon available) Tiger print looks like a fun product, don’t be mistaken!
+Even though this NEW Tiger print looks like a fun product, don’t be mistaken!
 This Suit functions exactly the like the Recovery Suit® Black Camo for cats.
 The Suit allows your cat to move freely while providing the same professional protection and coverage you are used to from Suitical.
 The Recovery Suit® Tiger protects your cat and their environment during recovery, after a medical procedure, with a skin condition and a lot more… Give your furry friend the comfort and freedom it deserves for a faster recovery!
+NOW AVAILABLE!

 Reduce stress after surgery!